Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding

 \section{Introduction}

-Large Language Models (LLMs) have recently advanced natural language processing (NLP), evolving into Large Multimodal Models (LMMs) capable of comprehending various modalities like text, images, audio, and videos~\cite{chen2023shikra, videollama,llava,video-llava,xu2023launchpadgpt,zhang2023dnagpt}.
-Despite the advancements, LMMs still struggle to provide a fine-grained understanding of spatial and temporal details in multimodal contexts.
-To address these limitations, several works have explored Referential Dialogue (RD)~\cite{chen2023shikra, xuan2023pink}, which emulates human communication by focusing on specific regions or objects and employing speech and gestures for efficient information exchange.
-By incorporating object bounding box coordinates in natural language format into image-text dialogue data, LMMs can learn to directly identify the location of objects in images using natural language and respond accurately to user-provided bounding box coordinates, thereby enhancing interaction efficiency~\cite{chen2023shikra, xuan2023pink, peng2023kosmos, bai2023qwen}.

-While RD has demonstrated potential in image understanding, it's equally crucial to extend its capabilities to the video domain to achieve detailed video comprehension.
-Some recent advancements in LMMs~\cite{yang2023vid2seq,li2023videochat,wang2023chatvideo,huang2023vtimellm,zhang2024cocot} have leveraged natural language for temporal predictions in untrimmed video understanding tasks.
-These approaches have demonstrated competitive performance compared to traditional regression-based methods and can be extended to other tasks, such as video QA and video temporal grounding, through instruction tuning facilitated by LLMs.
+Large Language Models (LLMs) have recently advanced natural language processing (NLP), evolving into Multimodal LLMs (MLLMs) capable of comprehending various modalities like text, images, audio, and videos~\cite{chen2023shikra, videollama,llava,video-llava,xu2023launchpadgpt,zhang2023dnagpt}.
+Despite the advancements, MLLMs still struggle to provide a fine-grained understanding of spatial or temporal details in multimodal contexts.
+To address these limitations, several works have explored ~\cite{chen2023shikra, xuan2023pink} incorporating object bounding box coordinates in natural language format into image-text data, enabling MLLMs to directly identify the location of objects in images using natural language and respond accurately to user-provided bounding box coordinates, thereby enhancing fine-grained region-level understanding~\cite{chen2023shikra, xuan2023pink, peng2023kosmos, bai2023qwen}.
+While MLLMs have demonstrated potential in fine-grained image understanding, it's equally crucial to extend their capabilities to the video domain to achieve detailed video comprehension.
+Some recent advancements~\cite{yang2023vid2seq,li2023videochat,wang2023chatvideo,huang2023vtimellm,zhang2024cocot} have leveraged natural language for temporal predictions in video understanding tasks, such as dense video captioning, video temporal grounding, etc. These approaches have demonstrated competitive performance compared to traditional regression-based methods while retaining general capabilities, such as video question answering (Video QA).
 However, these methods predominantly concentrate solely on visual content, overlooking the dynamic and multimodal nature of the real world.
-In everyday life, humans interact with a rich and dynamic mixture of multimodal data.
 For example, audio-visual content in videos represents a common form of such data.
 By integrating various modalities, including sound, we can achieve a more comprehensive analysis of content.
 As we delve deeper into this integration, it faces two significant challenges:

 (1) In contrast to the abundance of dense video caption datasets, the audio-visual domain faces a significant bottleneck due to the lack of datasets providing detailed audio-visual event captions with accurate timestamp annotations.